TeskaLabs/asab-webui/doc/datatable/datatable.md

 Property `height` is needed if you want the item of elements in the table to adjust to the height of the web page when it first loads.
 NOTE: `height` should be used in conjunction with the `limit` and `setLimit`.
+> You will need two `useEffect`:
+>
-You will need to `useEffect`.
-This is where you will count the height of the container when you first load it.
-You will also need to `useRef`.
+> - The first will calculate the height of the container when it is first loaded.
+> - The second you need to have the number of rows displayed dynamically, you need to add a condition (`limit !== undefined`), where you call the function that gets the data for the table.
+>
+You also need to add `useRef`.
 You will need to place it on the wrapper tag.
 Be sure to style this tag to 100% height.
 The number of items displayed per page will be a multiple of 5.
 ```js
 import React, { useState, useEffect, useRef } from 'react';